AlexMahadevan/census-notes/census2020-day2.md

 - Looking for A Sweet Sige Gig — The Census is Sexier Than You Think
     - Currently have 160,000 registered to become enumerators, need  > 400,000, Pay is based on location but could be pretty good.
-Flexible hours, weekends, etc. Need to look i nto benefits, timeframe, etc.
+Flexible hours, weekends, etc. Need to look in to benefits, timeframe, etc.

 - Census Bureau lags in enumerator hiring
     - The Census Bureau needs to hire 450,000 people to collect nonresponses.
+    - How does a tight labor market affect census hiring?
+Do they

+- Will Census Activity Be a Boon to Your Area
+    - Since most enumerators and offices will go in and around hard-to-count communities, might make an economic development story.
+        - But is this actually true?

 - Our Best Guess at The Current Population
     - Look at sewer hookups or other proxies for household counts and try to estimate how much growth you think your city will see between the 2010 and 2020 Census.
 Could be fun, include reader input.
 Over/under.
 Social.

-The bls when it does its unemployment reports will teaxk two series, who's being hired for the census and those not, you could do some basic cost add the office lease and

-where do amercian space station people get counted, one is miltary and two are civilians